Logo

 Where to enable it

-• Banking sites, if they offer it, are a no brainer.
+- Banking sites, if they offer it, are a no-brainer.

-Personally, I will never use a social media account to log into another site.
-I use a password manager religiously (a topic for another day), I use random passwords for every site I can, and I don’t re-use the same password on any one site.
-If a site gets hacked, I’d be pretty confident that my login + password combination cannot be used on any other site.
+I will never use a social media account to log into another site.
+I use a password manager religiously (a topic for another day), I use random passwords for every site I can, and I don't reuse the same password on any one site.
+If a site gets hacked, I'd be pretty confident that my login + password combination cannot be used on any other site.
 Can I still get hacked?
-Sure I can, but I’m making it harder for whoever does by using random passwords and 2FA/MFA where I can.
+Sure I can, but I'm making it harder for whoever does by using random passwords and 2FA/MFA where I can.

 How does it work?